ynshung/api-malaysia/README.md

 Data from 2005 to 2017 are retrieved from [data.gov.my](http://www.data.gov.my/) under MOSTI, DOE and KeTSA.
 The data is licensed under [Creative Commons Attribution](https://opendefinition.org/licenses/cc-by/) and [Open Definition 2.1](https://opendefinition.org/od/2.1/en/).

 The data from 2018 to current date are retrieved directly from [APIMS](http://apims.doe.gov.my/public_v2/api_table.html) website.
-Data might still be under copyright (unclear) but it's *safe to assume* the data will eventually be released under data.
+Data might still be under copyright (unclear) but it's *safe to assume* the data will eventually be released under the same license as above.

 The web scraping script is licensed under MIT.